elricbk/vim-requester/README.md

 * `g:vim_requester_default_cmd` – default command to run on provided URL.
 By default `curl -L --silent "{}"`.
 Can be overridden with `@request_cmd` keyword in file comments.
 * `g:vim_requester_default_filetype` – default filetype to set on response buffer.
 By default `txt`.
 Can be overridden with `@filetype` keyword in file comments.
+* `g:vim_requester_auto_filetype` – enable simple heuristics to determine response filetype.
+Can detect simple HTML, XML, JSON and ProtoBuf text representation.
+Used only if `@filetype` is not set in requester file comments.
 * `g:vim_requester_no_mappings` – disable default mappings.
 If you are unhappy with default mappings you can use plugin mappings with your keys.